 \subsection{Spin Glasses}

 Spin glasses are a fundamental type of disordered systems studied in statistical physics.
 They refer to magnetic systems in which conventional ferromagnetic or antiferromagnetic long-range orders cannot be established due to some structural disorder.
 As a result, the magnetic moments or spins composing the system prefer to be arranged in random directions \cite{Binder1986, Mezard1987, Nishimori2001}.
-One way to imagine or model spin glasses is to assume that spins are located at the sites of a regular lattice, see Fig. \ref{fig:spinGlass}, with disorder introduced via random couplings, or interactions, that follow a suitable distribution \cite{Edwards1975, Sherrington1975, Nishimori2001}.
+One way to imagine, or model, spin glasses is to assume that the spins are located at fixed points in a regular lattice, see Fig. \ref{fig:spinGlass}, with disorder introduced via random couplings, or interactions, that follow a suitable distribution \cite{Edwards1975, Sherrington1975, Nishimori2001}.

 The spin glass model can very well be applied to describe communication systems, specifically, a large wireless communication network.
 In the spin glass model of the communication network, each spin represents one communication node and its direction corresponds to the orthogonal resource allocated to it, e.g., a frequency band or a time slot.
 For example, in Fig. \ref{fig:spinGlass}, we assume eight orthogonal resources, this means, eight possible directions (North, South, East, West, North-East, North-West, South-East and South-West).
 To highlight the different directions, we have used different colors and patterns for each of them.
 The random coupling between two spins corresponds, in the communication case, to the interference caused by a pair of neighboring transmitting nodes using the same orthogonal resource.
 Since nature has an invariable tendency to satisfy the principle of minimum energy \cite{Callen85}, statistical physicists are often interested in finding minimal energy configurations in order to describe the equilibrium properties of relevant systems, like spin glasses \cite{Edwards1975, Sherrington1975, Nishimori2001}.
 From a communication perspective, we have a similar aim.
-Our goal is to find the resource allocation solution (orientation of spins) which yields the minimum energy, i.e., which minimizes the interference in the system.
+Our goal is to find the resource allocation solution (orientation of spins) which minimizes the interference in the system (yields the minimum energy in the spin glass).,